Asia Argento Called Rain Dove ’A Monster’ For Giving Texts To Police

 The fallout from the New York Times‘ report about former child actor Jimmy Bennett’s 2013 sexual assault claim against Asia Argento (noted Harvey Weinstein accuser) has taken several turns.
 Not only has Argento taken a career hit, but there’s also the chance that she’ll face legal repercussions, given that it’s a crime for an adult to have sex with anyone under age 18 (he was 17, and she was 37 at the time).
 Earlier this week, Rose McGowan distanced herself from Argento while explaining that their mutual friend, non-binary model Rain Dove, had turned over text messages about the case to police.
-Rain Dove is now speaking to a number of outlets about the decision to do so.
+The model is now speaking to a number of outlets about the decision to do so.

 Those text messages somehow made their way into TMZ’s hands.
 The outlet published them, which revealed multiple inconsistencies in Argento’s story.
 Rain Dove doesn’t know who leaked the messages to media outlets, but when the model and McGowan told Argento that the police would see the texts, Argento called Rain Dove “a monster,” according to CNN, to which Rain Dove further stated, “I did not want to be complicit in something that could be a crime.”

-The model also spoke at length with Fox News with Rain Dove saying that Argento first told Rain Dove that she was innocent, and model wanted to help Argento “clear her name,” but then the story began to change, and Rain Dove realized something was seriously amiss with Argento’s account:
+The model also spoke at length with Fox News with Rain Dove saying that Argento first insisted that she was innocent.
+And the model wanted to help Argento “clear her name,” but then the story began to change, and Rain Dove realized something was seriously amiss with Argento’s account:

 “It became increasingly apparent that this individual was not only, not telling the truth, but that they didn’t intend on ever telling the truth to the public.